Videos on the 14th Amendment and birthright citizenship - page 1

 Interview of Dr. John Eastman, part 2

 Part 2 of CAPS interview of Dr. John C. Eastman, Dean of Chapman University's School of Law.
-Dr. Eastman offers additional observations on birthright citizenship and the fourteenth Amendment
+Dr. Eastman offers additional observations on birthright citizenship and the fourteenth Amendment.
+Read John Eastman's transcript.

 The following videos are of presenters on a panel by The Social Contract and Californians for Population Stabilization, on October 5, 2008.

-Diana Hull, President of Californians for Population Stabilization, and Mark Cromer, CAPS Investigative Journalist, discuss the 14th Amendment and Anchor Babies
+Diana Hull, President of Californians for Population Stabilization, discusses the 14th Amendment and Anchor Babies